WordPress Settings For New Website

 In WordPress, you will find the permalink setting in Settings>Permalink

 We recommend setting the Post name as default.
-Permalink according to the post name is considered to be better for SEO purpose.
+Permalink according to the post name is considered to be better for SEO purposes.

 4. Setup Google Analytics and Google Search Console